gilsjhonny/frontend-ddd-webcomponents-poc/README.md

 }
 ```

-- **Class Name**: `MyButton` is the class name of the component.
-It extends `HTMLElement`, allowing it to be used as a custom `HTML` element.
-- **Base Class Name**: `BASE_CLASS_NAME` is used to define a consistent `CSS` class name for the component’s elements.
-- **Attributes**: The component listens for a disabled attribute and a label attribute to control whether the button is clickable and what text it displays.
-- **Rendering**: The render method constructs the button element, sets its properties (like text and disabled state), and adds it to the shadow DOM.
+- **Rendering:** The render method will be responsible for constructing the elements and appending them to the shadow DOM.
-- **Styling**: The `applyStyles` method injects CSS into the shadow DOM to style the button.
-It includes styles for both the normal and disabled states.
+- **Styling:** The getStyles method returns a style element containing the CSS rules.
+This CSS is encapsulated within the shadow DOM, ensuring that styles are isolated from the rest of the page.
-- **Lifecycle Methods** (Web Components API): The component uses attributeChangedCallback and observedAttributes to react when the disabled or label attributes change, re-rendering the button if necessary.
+- **Lifecycle Methods:** The component uses Web Components lifecycle methods like connectedCallback to trigger rendering when the component is added to the DOM.
+It also implements attributeChangedCallback to re-render the button whenever the disabled or label attributes change.

 ## The Project